Incremental Medians via Online Bidding: Introduction and Summary of Results

+\paragraph{Online bidding.} To analyze incremental medians, we reduce the various incremental medians problems to the following folklore \emph{online bidding} problem.
+An algorithm repeatedly submits ``bids'' $b\in\posreals$, until it submits a bid $b$ that is at least as large as some unknown threshold $T\in\posreals$.
+The algorithm's cost is the sum of the submitted bids.
+The algorithm is $\beta$-competitive if, for any $T\in\posreals$, its cost is at most $\beta T$ (or, if the algorithm is randomized, its expected cost is at most $\beta T$).
+More generally, the algorithm may be given in advance a closed universe $\calU\subseteq\posreals$, with a guarantee that the threshold $T$ is in $\calU$ and a requirement that all bids be in $\calU$.
+(To handle the case when $\calU$ includes arbitrarily small positive numbers, we allow the bidding sequence to be left-infinite -- see Section~\ref{sec: online bidding} for a formal definition.)

+In Section~\ref{sec: online bidding} we completely characterize optimal competitive ratios for deterministic and randomized algorithms for online bidding:

+\begin{theorem} The online bidding problem has a deterministic $4$-competitive algorithm.
+If the universe $\calU$ is finite, this algorithm runs in time polynomial in $|\calU|$. {\rm\bf (b)} The online bidding problem has a randomized $e$-competitive algorithm.
+If $\calU$ is finite, this algorithm runs in time polynomial in $|\calU|$. \end{theorem}

+Throughout, $[n]$ denotes $\{1,2,\ldots,n\}$. \begin{theorem} No deterministic algorithm for online bidding is less than $4$-competitive, even when restricted to instances of the form $\calU=[n]$ for some integer $n$. {\rm\bf (b)} No randomized algorithm for online bidding is less than $e$-competitive, even when restricted to instances of the form $\calU=[n]$ for some integer $n$. \end{theorem}

+Portions of Theorems~\ref{thm: online bidding upper} and~\ref{thm: online bidding lower} are folklore.
+In particular, Theorem~\ref{thm: online bidding upper}(a) uses a doubling algorithm that has been used previously in several papers, first in~\cite{krt96,motwani94nonclairvoyant} and later in~\cite{gk96,goemans-kleinberg98,chakrabarti96improved,cfm97,dl05}.
+Some of these papers also have the randomized upper bound.
+We include proofs of all bounds for completeness.
+Our main new contribution in this setting is Theorem~\ref{thm: online bidding lower}(b), a randomized lower bound that matches the known upper bound.

-To our knowledge, size-competitive algorithms for oblivious medians have not been studied, although other online problems have been analyzed in an analogous setting of \emph{resource augmentation} (e.g. \cite{KalPru00,ChGoKK04,Koutso99}).
-We completely characterize the optimal size-competitive ratios for oblivious medians:
+\paragraph{Size-competitiveness.} To our knowledge, size-competitive algorithms for incremental medians have not been studied, although other online problems have been analyzed in an analogous setting of \emph{resource augmentation} (e.g. \cite{KalPru00,ChGoKK04,Koutso99}).
+For unrestricted (possibly non-polynomial-time) algorithms, we completely characterize the optimal size-competitive ratios:

-\begin{theorem} Oblivious medians has non-polynomial deterministic and randomized oblivious algorithms that are $4$-size-competitive and $e$-size-competitive, respectively. {\rm\bf (b)} No deterministic or randomized oblivious algorithm is less than $4$-size-competitive or $e$-size-competitive, respectively. {\rm\bf (c)} If offline $k$-median has a polynomial $c$-size-competitive algorithm, then the oblivious problem has polynomial deterministic and randomized algorithms that are $4c$-size-competitive and $ec$-size-competitive, respectively. \end{theorem}